jupyter/jupyter/docs/source/index.rst

 computation, the documents can be shared with others on GitHub, Dropbox, and the `Jupyter Notebook Viewer <https://github.com/jupyter/nbviewer>`__.

-Project Jupyter consists of a large number of

 .. toctree::
     :maxdepth: 1